Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 7798 questions found out of 11472 clips
+* 7864 questions found out of 11542 clips
-* 7494 non-trolling & on-topic questions found out of 7798 total questions
+* 7559 non-trolling & on-topic questions found out of 7864 total questions
-* 438 questions found with no other references
+* 448 questions found with no other references
 ## grouped by date
+* 2023-10-10: 17 of 65 questions found with no other references
 * 2023-10-03: 5 of 47 questions found with no other references
 * 2023-09-29: 3 of 35 questions found with no other references
-* 2023-09-26: 16 of 55 questions found with no other references
+* 2023-09-26: 15 of 55 questions found with no other references
 * 2023-09-19: 5 of 40 questions found with no other references
-* 2023-09-05: 18 of 69 questions found with no other references
+* 2023-09-05: 17 of 69 questions found with no other references
 * 2023-09-01: 1 of 2 questions found with no other references
-* 2023-08-29: 11 of 84 questions found with no other references
+* 2023-08-29: 9 of 84 questions found with no other references
 * 2023-08-22: 20 of 79 questions found with no other references
 * 2023-08-18: 0 of 2 questions found with no other references
 * 2023-08-15: 7 of 15 questions found with no other references